deirdreobyrne/CalendarAndDST/dev.md

 The first thing we need to do is to move our day zero to a useful date in the past when the 400-year cycle of the calendar started.
 We choose 1600/Feb/29 - the last leap day before the start of a run of 3 non-leap century years.
 This date corresponds to a day number of -135081.
 Hence we set `a=day+135081` as our starting point.

 We first need to correct for the 400-year leap days.
 We define the quantity `b=a/146097` (using integer division, as always).
 Hence the quantity *b* will be zero from 1600/Feb/29 to 2000/Feb/28, and will become 1 on 2000/Feb/29.
-Hence if we take `c=b-a`, we will remove the extra leap day that is inserted every 400 years.
+Hence if we take `c=a-b`, we will remove the extra leap day that is inserted every 400 years.
 We will then be left with a quantity *c* that increases by 36524 days every 100 years.
 So the next task is to find out how many 100-year leap days have been removed.

 The answer is, of course, `(c-1)/36524`.
 We need to subtract 1 from *c* to account for the fact that 1600/Mar/01 has a value of *c* of 1.
 We modify this equation slightly so that a new quantity *d* will be greater than zero - we use `d=(c-1+4*36524)/36524` or `d=(c+146095)/36524`.